catwell/www.warp10.io/reference/functions/function_UNLIST.md

 signature: "[values] UNLIST value0 ... valueN"
 ---

-The `UNLIST` functions pushes onto the stack a Mark and all elements of the parameter list.
+The `UNLIST` function pushes onto the stack a Mark and all elements of the parameter list.
 The last value contained in the list is the one on top of the stack after the `UNLIST` execution.

 *If the top of the stack is not a list, do nothing.*